 Best Value: Dead Ringer Vector Bow Stabilizer with Quick Disconnect

 Dead Ringer’s stabilizer is aerodynamically designed with open grooves to minimize wind drag.
-Its quick-disconnect feature allows you to remove your stabilizer in two seconds or less, so it’s easy to transport.
+Its quick-disconnect feature lets you remove your stabilizer in two seconds or less, making it easy to transport.

 - Lightweight, durable construction